Systematic Reviews for the 2020 Dietary Guidelines Advisory Committee

-The NESR team will be using our rigorous, protocol-driven methodology to support the 2020 Advisory Committee to conduct systematic reviews.
-NESR methodology for answering a systematic review question involves:
+The NESR team will be using its rigorous, protocol-driven methodology to support the 2020 Advisory Committee to conduct systematic reviews.
+NESR’s general methodology for answering a systematic review question involves:

 Risk of Bias Assessment

 Use of a risk of bias tool is key to ensuring that risk of bias assessments are done consistently across studies, and that the results of the assessment are transparent.
-NESR continuously advances its methodology to align with current best practices.
-For systematic reviews done to support the 2020 Dietary Guidelines Advisory Committee, the following tools will be used:
+NESR is using the following risk of bias tools for systematic reviews done to support the 2020 Dietary Guidelines Advisory Committee:

 - “Cochrane risk-of-bias tool for randomized trials” (RoB 2.0) (August 2016 version) for randomized trials, including parallel group trials, cluster-randomized trials, and cross-over trials